piebrary/greenlanceV2/documentation/index.md

 - [username] = the username of the name of the organization who owns the repository
 - [repository] = the name of the repository

-Then install the NPM modules in both the webapp and server folders.
+Then install the NPM modules in both the app and api folders.
-Run `cd [repository-name]/webapp` and run `npm install` When finished go to the server folder with `cd ../server` and run `npm install`
+Run `cd [repository-name]/app` and run `npm install` When finished go to the api folder with `cd ../api` and run `npm install`

 > Every time you work on your repository